jacopofar/advent-of-code-2019-phoenix-react/README.md

 - [x] tests are executed only when the file is specified to `mix test`, why are they not mounted? (solution: because I wrote `text`, not `test` -_-)
 - [x] multiple days in same app
 - [ ] error management in case of weird API call content
+- [ ] make it responsive (it breaks on phone)
+- [ ] improve a11y

+## License

+This is MIT licensed, please do pretty much whatever you want with it